JonathanAMichaels/DARTPrimate/README.md

 	cd build
 	cmake =DCC="61"
 	make

+Example usage
+------------

-To run the program, execute
+To run the application, navigate to the [DARTPrimate directory]/Application/build and execute

 	./DARTPrimate ../config.toml
 You must always include a path to a config file, in which all relevant parameters for the session are specified.

-Example usage
-------------

-An example demonstrating the use of DART to track robot hands manipulating objects, including the depth and color video, can be downloaded from [here](http://homes.cs.washington.edu/~tws10/dartExample.tar.gz).

 Notes on using the library
 ------------

-- OpenGL context: dart is a very visual library and therefore assumes that it will be used in collaboration with a GUI tool.
-If an instance of dart::Tracker is instantiated with no active OpenGL context, it will not work.
-If you are not using the library with a GUI, you will have to create an OpenGL context (e.g. by using glutCreateWindow to create a 1x1 window).

 - Frames vs. Joints vs. SDFs: These are three separate but related ways in which parts of a DART model can be referenced.
 A frame is a frame of reference in the